geoffkip/Clinical-Trial-Inspector/README.md

 The app will open in your browser at `http://localhost:8501`.

 ### 3. Ask Questions!
-Try queries like:
+Try these queries to see the agent in action:

-- *"What are the inclusion criteria for recent Moderna trials?"*
-- *"Compare the Phase 3 studies for lung cancer."*
-- *"Find recruiting studies for Alzheimer's in the US."*
+- **Search**: *"Find recruiting studies for Alzheimer's in the US."*
+- **Analytics**: *"Who are the top sponsors for Breast Cancer?"* (Triggers Inline Chart)
+- **Multi-Filter**: *"For Phase 3 studies, what are the top conditions studied by Merck?"*
+- **Trends**: *"How has the number of gene therapy studies changed over time?"*

 ## 📂 Project Structure

-- `ct_agent_app.py`: Main Streamlit application, LangChain agent, and LlamaIndex retrieval logic.
+- `ct_agent_app.py`: Main application logic, including the LangChain agent, Streamlit UI, and Analytics tools.
+- `ingest_ct.py`: Data pipeline script for fetching, processing, and embedding ClinicalTrials.gov data.
-- `ingest_ct.py`: Script to fetch data from CT.gov and build the LlamaIndex vector store.
+- `ct_gov_index/`: Persisted ChromaDB vector store.
-- `ct_gov_index/`: Directory where the LlamaIndex/ChromaDB data is persisted.
-- `requirements.txt`: Python dependencies.
+- `requirements.txt`: Project dependencies.

 ## ⚠️ Note on Quotas
-This project uses the free tier of Google Gemini API, which has rate limits.
+This project uses the free tier of Google Gemini API.
 If you encounter a "ResourceExhausted" error, please wait a minute before retrying.